Alex Rodriguez Fast Facts

 January 11, 2014 - Rodriguez officially loses his appeal and his 211-game suspension is reduced to 162 games, arbitrator Fredric Horowitz rules.
 He will miss the 2014 MLB season.

 February 7, 2014 - Drops his lawsuit against Major League Baseball and the Major League Baseball Players Association.
-The lawsuit had been seeking a dismissal of a 162-game suspension.
+The lawsuit had been seeking a dismissal of his 162-game suspension.

 November 5, 2014 - The Miami Herald reports Rodriguez privately admitted in late January 2014 to using steroids, during a meeting with prosecutors and federal agents who gave him immunity.